BattMoTeam/BattMo/Documentation/installation.rst

       startupBattMo

 BattMo is now **installed**.
-You can check that that your installation is setup correctly by running one of the example scripts, directly from Matlab command line.
+You can check that your installation is setup correctly by running one of the example scripts, directly from Matlab command line.

 .. code-block:: matlab